YaredBM/AI-Code-Review-Bot/README.md

 Go to GitHub Developer Settings

-Click New GitHub App
+-Click New GitHub App

-Set the webhook URL to http://yourserver.com/webhook

-Grant Read & Write permissions for pull requests

-Generate and save the private key
+-Set the webhook URL to http://yourserver.com/webhook -Grant Read & Write permissions for pull requests -Generate and save the private key

-Install the GitHub App on your repositories

-Configure Webhook Secret if needed
+-Install the GitHub App on your repositories -Configure Webhook Secret if needed

 🚀 Deployment